“We’ve got your back.”

 Who can I contact with privacy questions?

-The Lights Film School team has done its very best to explain our approach to privacy here, but should you have any comments, questions, concerns, or requests at all, we’re here for you.
+The Lights Film School team has done its very best to explain our commitment and approach to privacy here, but should you have any comments, questions, concerns, or requests at all, we’re here for you.
 Please go ahead and contact us via email or by post:

 Lights Media Collective LLC